 PIAs identify potential privacy harms, assess their likelihood and severity, then recommend measures to eliminate or reduce risks.
 This proactive approach prevents problems rather than fixing them after they occur.

-The assessment process forces organizations to think through privacy implications during project planning when changes are still possible.
+The assessment process forces organizations to think through privacy implications during project planning when changes are still possible, fitting naturally into a structured GDPR compliance implementation roadmap.
 Last-minute privacy fixes cost far more than building protection from the start.

 Legal Foundation Under GDPR

-Article 35 of GDPR mandates Data Protection Impact Assessments (DPIAs) for processing likely to result in high risk to individual rights and freedoms.
+Article 35 of the General Data Protection Regulation mandates a data protection impact assessment for processing likely to result in high risk to individual rights and freedoms.
 PIA and DPIA are often used interchangeably, though some organizations use PIA as a broader term.

 The regulation doesn’t prescribe specific PIA formats but requires certain elements including risk assessment, mitigation measures, and stakeholder consultation.
 This flexibility lets organizations adapt processes to their specific needs.